purplnay/easy-api-test/README.md

 run()
 ```

 That's it!
-Now you can run your tests using the command-line:
+Now you can run your tests using the command line:

 ```
-node test/index.ts
+node test/index.js
 ```

-Make sure to use a runner that can handle your code version (e.g node, babel-node, ts-node).
+Make sure to use a runner that can handle your code (e.g node, babel-node, ts-node).
 I used `node` here just as an example.

 Anyways, you can know easily add new endpoints to your API, write some simple tests, run the tests, and make sure everything is working properly!